VariantEffect/MaveDB/FOR_DEVS.md

 Welcome to MaveDB; a place where all your wildest dreams will come true.
 This is a short guide on how to set up your development environment.
 Windows is not supported due to the Celery package not supporting Windows, but you could potentially use WSL2 to host your development environment and then develop from within Windows.
-However, at the time of writing this guide, my PC is apparently 'Not yet ready for the Windows 10 2004 update', which contains the WSL2 update.
-Therefore, if you would like to proceed with a WSL2 development environment so you can play Origin games while running the test suite, good luck.

 ## Requirements
-Docker is great: you can run all sorts of software without cataclysmically destroying all your system package version dependencies.
-So, please install the following software:
+Please install the following software:

 - Docker
 - Docker Compose
-- geckodriver (required for tests)
+- geckodriver (optional, but required for running webtests)

 Consult the official documentation on how to do this.
 These may require the installation of additional system packages on Linux/MacOS.